 Not many people are born with perfectly straight teeth.
 It’s common to have even a slight degree of misalignment issues, so you aren’t alone in your struggle to obtain the ideal smile.
-Visiting the best orthodontist near you can reduce your smile woes and allow you to feel great about the way that you look.
+Visiting a good orthodontist near you can reduce your smile woes and allow you to feel great about the way that you look.
 After all, your smile is one of the first things people will notice when meeting you, and it’s always a good idea to give a good first impression.

 Why Would You Need an Orthodontist?